shekarramaswamy4/tictactoe-onchain/README.md

 - To learn the e2e process of deploying and managing a smart contract with Foundry
 - To learn tailwind at a high level, and get better at React more broadly

+I specifically did _not_ want to spend a ton of time on UX and CSS.
+This was mainly to understand how a bunch of different pieces of the dapp development lifecycle fit together!

 ## Smart Contract

 The smart contract is heavily inspired by: https://book.tictactoken.co.
 I made a few modifications in order to make the frontend more ergonimic.
 The contract itself is located at `src/TicTacToe.sol`.